If you need medical help: call NHS 111 or go to NHS 111 online.

 If you are in a desperate situation or know someone who is, please contact We Are Islington line on 020 7527 8222 to apply to the Resident Support scheme.

-For more information on our Food Hub, please contact us on 020 7690 1300 or email email@example.com.
+For more information on how we can support you if you are shielding or experiencing food poverty, please contact us on 020 7690 1300 or email email@example.com.

 DONATE TO FUND VITAL COMMUNITY SUPPORT:

 We need your help.
-Elizabeth House’s income has dropped significantly and to keep providing a food hub and online services, we urgently need to raise as much funding as we can.
+Elizabeth House’s income has dropped significantly and to keep providing a Food Hub and some online activities, we urgently need to raise as much funding as we can.
 Your donation will help us help those who really need it.

 London Community Foundation, Martin Lewis Coronavirus Emergency Fund, Islington Council, Rogers Removals, Highbury Mutual Aid Group, GMG Gurdwara, the Felix Project, Girasole Taste of Italy, Food for All, the Castle Food Service, Made in Hackney, Abel & Cole, OddBox, White Brothers greengrocers, Islington People’s Army, Octopus Communities team, Arsenal Supermarket, Seasons and Blossom, Franks Canteen, Highbury East Labour Party, Innocent Drinks, volunteers from St Vincent de Paul’s food bank, our partner community hubs (especially Brickworks and Hornsey Lane Community Centre) and other local businesses and organisations for contributing food, money, resources, time, moral support and more.

-Valerie, Megan, Stuart, Libby, Nick, Miranda, Bertrand, Jake, Martin, Savannah, Lily, Jodie, Eloise, Tommy, Julien, Shauni, Georgie, Faye, Sam, Paola, Mary, Zia, Helen, Nancy, Justin, Morna, Andy, Zoe, Felix, Celia, Bash, Dylan, Judith, Maisie, Mary, Sophie, Jez, Sam, Chris, Jackie, Mark, Michael, Parmjit, Amy Lara, Gina, Bel, Lee, Fran, Anna, Ruby, Zoe, Alex, Orianna, Ania, Lee Anne, Agnes, Rodrigo, Catriona, Hannah, Conner, Geraldine, Liesbet, Antonia, Ellina, Tegen, Ed, Kitty, Siobhan, Alice, Estella, Sara, Edie, Emma and the many more volunteers who have helped on a less regular basis but still made a difference to the local community.
+Valerie, Megan, Stuart, Libby, Nick, Miranda, Bertrand, Jake, Martin, Savannah, Lily, Jodie, Eloise, Edie, Tommy, Julien, Shauni, Georgie, Faye, Sam, Paola, Mary, Zia, Helen, Nancy, Justin, Sue, Morna, Andy, Zoe, Felix, Celia, Bash, Dylan, Judith, Maisie, Mary, Sophie, Jez, Sam, Chris, Jackie, Mark, Michael, Parmjit, Amy Lara, Gina, Bel, Lee, Fran, Anna, Ruby, Zoe, Alex, Orianna, Ania, Lee Anne, Tony, Agnes, Rodrigo, Catriona, Hannah, Conner, Geraldine, Liesbet, Antonia, Ellina, Tegen, Ed, Kitty, Siobhan, Alice, Estella, Sara, Edie, Emma, Sophie, Isher and the many more volunteers who have helped on a less regular basis but still made a difference to the local community.